treyhunner/treyhunner.github.com/source/_posts/2015-11-23-python-list-comprehensions-now-in-color.markdown

 ## List Comprehensions: The Animated Movie™

-That's great, but how did I do that?
+That's great, but how did we do that?

-I **copy-pasted** my way from a `for` loop to a list comprehension.
+We **copy-pasted** our way from a `for` loop to a list comprehension.

 {% img /images/list-comprehension-condition.gif %}

-Here's the order I copy-paste in:
+Here's the order we copy-paste in:

-1. Copy the assignment of the variable we'll be pointing to the new list (line 3)
+1. Copy the variable assignment for our new empty list (line 3)
-2. Copy the expression that we've been appending into this new list (line 6)
+2. Copy the expression that we've been `append`-ing into this new list (line 6)
-3. Copy the `for` loop line, but don't copy the last `:` (line 4)
+3. Copy the `for` loop line, excluding the final `:` (line 4)
-4. Copy the `if` statement line also without the last `:` (line 5)
+4. Copy the `if` statement line, also without the `:` (line 5)

 We've now copied our way from this: